Grandma’s Irish Cake

 • 1 pinch salt Just a pinch to enhance flavor.
 If you use unsalted butter, try 2 pinches.

-• 5 tbsp sugar I only use Demerara sugar now.
+• 5 tbsp sugar I use sugar now.
 Look it up!
 Substitute light brown sugar or white sugar, or half-brown-half white in a pinch.

 • 1 egg large and fresh

-• 1 1/2 cups currants Or raisins, or mixed candied fruit.
-But currants are best.
+• 1 ½ cups currants Or raisins, or mixed candied fruit.
+But currants are authentic.

 Instructions